 Query Your Infrastructure

-MQL is an easy, lightweight, ultra-fast query language built for searching and filtering infrastructure configuration data.
-Its data extraction resembles GraphQL, while its intuitive scripting approach is similar to JavaScript.
+MQL is a lightweight, fast query language built for searching and filtering infrastructure configuration data.
+Its data extraction resembles GraphQL, while its scripting approach is similar to JavaScript.

 MQL integrates with hundreds of resources to retrieve information about your infrastructure.